-Use our free stakeholder analysis template to help you identify and manage the stakeholders in your project.
+Use our free stakeholder analysis template for Excel to help you identify and manage the stakeholders in your project.
 It features all the details you need to understand and communicate better with your stakeholders.

 Stakeholders have a vested interest in the project.
-Knowing what they’re expectations are is the first step towards managing them.
-If they’re not happy with the project, then the project isn’t a success.
+Knowing what their expectations are is the first step towards managing them.
+If project stakeholders aren’t happy, then the project isn’t a success.
 That’s why you need a stakeholder management plan.
 You can use our stakeholder analysis template along with these stakeholder management templates so that you don’t miss anything:

-Stakeholder analysis is the process of identifying individuals that have a vested interest in a project with a stakeholder analysis matrix.
-The analysis then collects the stakeholders by group, which is determined by their level of participation, interest and influence in the project.
+Project stakeholder analysis is the process of identifying individuals that have a vested interest in a project with a stakeholder analysis matrix.
+The analysis then collects the key stakeholders by group, which is determined by their level of participation, interest and power or influence in the project.

 Stakeholder management it’s an important part of project management because stakeholders are involved in the project and have important roles.
 Project stakeholders can be either internal or external.
 They can have conflicting interests or interests that change over the course of the project, so you’ll need a stakeholder communication plan to keep them informed.
 Some stakeholders are more important during different phases of the project.

 Part of the stakeholder analysis process is not just defining who they are, but finding out what their responsibilities are and how to communicate with them on the progress of the project.
-Some stakeholders will need to be updated more frequently than others.
+Some key stakeholders will need to be updated more frequently than others.
 Some want to be contacted by email, text or phone, while others ask for in-person presentations.

 Why You Need a Stakeholder Analysis Template

-You need our stakeholder analysis template to understand and map your strategy for dealing with project stakeholders.
-It begins by identifying who the stakeholders are, which kicks off the process.
+You need our Excel stakeholder analysis template to understand and map your strategy for dealing with project stakeholders.
+It begins by identifying who the stakeholders are, which kicks off the stakeholder mapping process.

-When your analysis is complete, then you have to start managing stakeholders.
-Project management software, like ProjectManager.com, can help set expectations and foster good communications.
-Easily share project plans and schedules, with read-only admin settings so no one can go in and mistakenly change important dates.
-One-click reports keep stakeholders updated on progress.
+Easily share project plans and schedules with your key stakeholders, with read-only admin settings so no one can go in and mistakenly change important dates.
+One-click reports keep project stakeholders updated on progress.
 Filter project variance, task and time reports and easily share them.
 By setting up automated notifications, you’re alerted by email and in-app when to meet with stakeholders.

 When to Use a Stakeholder Analysis Template

-Our stakeholder analysis template is used before the execution phase of a project, usually when the project is being prepared.
+Our stakeholder analysis template for Excel is used before the execution phase of a project, usually when the project is being prepared.

-However you decide to proceed, it’s important to remember that stakeholder analysis is the basis of your stakeholder management, which is project-long.
+However you decide to proceed, it’s important to remember that stakeholder analysis is the basis of your stakeholder management plan, which is project-long.
 Our stakeholder analysis template is a great aid to refer to for guidance at any time in the project.

 Who Should Use the Stakeholder Analysis Template?

-The project manager is tasked with identifying and interviewing all the stakeholders in the project.
+The project manager is tasked with identifying and interviewing all the key stakeholders in the project.

-The project manager is responsible for using the stakeholder analysis template because the project manager is the person with whom the buck stops.
-They are responsible for managing every part of the project, from the schedule and tasks to resources and the stakeholders.
+The project manager is responsible for using the stakeholder analysis template because he’s is the person with whom the buck stops.
+Project managers are responsible for managing every part of the project, from the schedule and tasks to resources and the stakeholders.

-Stakeholder analysis is the foundation of your stakeholder management.
-Our free stakeholder analysis template gets you started on the right foot.
+Stakeholder analysis is the foundation of your stakeholder management plan.
+Our free stakeholder analysis template for Excel gets you started on the right foot.
 Just follow these steps:

-The first part of the template is just detailing the project.
+The first part of the stakeholder analysis matrix is just detailing the project.
 Here is where you’ll name the project and describe what it entails.
 Then, there’s a space to identify the project manager for the project.

 The basic information column is where you list all the stakeholders involved with the project.
-You can add one per row, with their title, email and influence.
-In the influence column we have provided a dropdown menu to distinguish whether their influence is high, medium or low, which is the degree they can help or hinder the project.
-This will help you determine how you manage their expectations.
+You can add one per row, with their title, email and influence or power.
+In the influence column we have provided a dropdown menu to distinguish whether their influence is high, medium or low, which is the degree of power they have to help or hinder the project.
+This will help you determine how you manage stakeholder requirements.

-The next section is where you can identify your stakeholder’s relationship to the project and fill out details such as priority, which is another dropdown menu to make it easier to set up.
+The next section is where you can identify your key stakeholders and their relationship to the project and fill out details such as priority, determined by their power, which is another dropdown menu to make it easier to set up.

-Next is a space to identify who has subject matter expertise (SME) and who has relevant skills if there’s a need to seek help or answer questions.
+Next is a space to identify project stakeholders that have subject matter expertise (SME) and relevant skills if there’s a need to seek help or answer questions.
 Next to that is a column to determine who is a decision-maker.
 Both of these columns have dropdown menus of yes or no.

 The final section is the commitment level, which allows the project manager to assess each stakeholder’s commitment to various aspects of the project.

 The dropdown menu here offers two selections, C or their current level of commitment and R for the required level of commitment.
-This helps the project manager identify where the stakeholder is (and where they should be) in order for the project to move forward.
+This helps project managers identify where the stakeholder is (and where they should be) in order for the project to move forward.

-How to Use the Stakeholder Analysis Template With ProjectManager.com
+How to Use the Stakeholder Analysis Template With ProjectManager

 Reports can be easily shared, too, so you can update them how they want.
-Share a PDF as an email attachment or even print out the report if they prefer it that way.
+Share a PDF as an email attachment or even print out the report if your project stakeholders prefer it that way.
 You can also set up email reminders so you never forget to update your stakeholders.

 Stakeholders will really love how our tool can control every aspect of the project by monitoring performance and balancing workload to keep teams working productively.

-Using a stakeholder analysis template is the cornerstone of your stakeholder management, but it’s only one of the dozens of free project management templates available on our site.
+Using a stakeholder analysis template is the cornerstone of your stakeholder management plan, but it’s only one of the dozens of free Excel project management templates available on our site.
 Here are some that can help you manage your stakeholders.